As a Photographer, Good communication is the key to getting better poses -Modelling Photography Tips

 Provide clear instructions:

 Use clear and simple instructions that the model can easily understand.
-For example, instead of saying "Tilt your head to the left", you can say "Turn your head towards the window"....to be more clear.
+For example, if saying, "Tilt your head to your left", is not clearly understood do not hesitate to rephrase it with "Turn your head towards the window"....to be more clear.
 This will avoid wasting time and everything will keep flowing smoothly from one pose to the next and so on.

 Keep Calm